-So what is a narcissists and how do you identify them well they are extremely selfish and attention seeking.
+So what is a narcissist and how do you identify them?
+Well, they are extremely selfish and attention-seeking people.

-They lie, play up their achievement and blaming others for their failures.
+They will lie, play up their achievement and blame others for their failures.

 They will even accuse you of being selfish when you attempt to get one single need met.